Ahkonsu/wpproatoz-snake/Readme.md

 ## Overview

 The **WPProAtoZ Snake** plugin brings the nostalgic Snake game to your WordPress site.
-Forked from Camil Staps’ original plugin, this updated version adds modern WordPress compatibility, Elementor support, and bug fixes for a seamless gaming experience.
+Forked from Camil Stapsâ€™ original plugin, this updated version adds modern WordPress compatibility, Elementor support, and bug fixes for a seamless gaming experience.
 Simply add the `[snake]` shortcode to any post or page, and let your visitors enjoy a customizable game of Snake.

 Developed by [WPProAtoZ](https://wpproatoz.com), this plugin is perfect for adding a touch of fun to your website.